yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 denominator estimating the expected disagreement is defined.
 The thing that jumped out at me about Krippendorff's alpha?

-> What's with that funny factor of $$n\,/\,(n-1)$$?
+> ...what's with that funny factor of $$n\,/\,(n-1)$$?

 Here, $$n$$ is the number of labels: if there are 10 data points, and 3 annotators, $$n = 30$$.
 The factor is infinite when $$n = 1$$ and gradually approaches one from above as $$n$$ becomes large.

-Readers familiar with the construction of estimators might suspect this has something to do with unbiased estimation.
-I'll spend the rest of this post trying to convince you they are right, and giving you some insight into the formula.
+If you're familiar with the construction of estimators, you might suspect this has something to do with unbiased estimation.
+I'll spend the rest of this post showing why your intuition is correct, and giving you some insight into the formula.

 To explain the factor, we will work out the answer to the question:

 > What's the expected disagreement for two annotators creating binary labels?

-Let's set up the scenario mathematically: rather than considering two annotators, combine them into a single averaged annotator which produces a label $$X_i \in \{0, 1\}$$ for each data point $$i$$.
+Let's set up the scenario mathematically: as a shift in framing, rather than considering two annotators, combine them into a single averaged annotator which produces a label $$X_i \in \{0, 1\}$$ for each data point $$i$$.
 The way to think about this averaged annotator is to first randomly select one of the two annotators, then ask this annotator to produce a label.

 For binary labels, we have